2025년 10월 고1 모의고사 영어 변형문제 (31-42번)

 For many children, for instance, it is not clear that ‘Right’ is the opposite of ____

-A vivid example of this can ____ seen when children learn to ride a bicycle.
+A vivid example ____ this can be seen when children learn to ride a bicycle.

-If parents tell their child “Don’t go to the left,” they will often find that the child will continue riding straight ahead ____ not automatically turn to the right.
+If parents tell their child “Don’t go to the left,” ____ will often find that the child will continue riding straight ahead and not automatically turn to the right.

-The same applies to the logical connection between ‘Yes’ and ‘No’ as perceived by ____
+The ____ applies to the logical connection between ‘Yes’ and ‘No’ as perceived by parents.

-When we were children and were told, for example, “No, don’t eat ____ your hands,” we were confused and didn’t know what our parents expected from us.
+When we were children and were told, for example, “No, don’t eat with your hands,” we were confused and didn’t know what ____ parents expected from us.

-Our confusion was about whether we should continue eating or ____ and if so, how?
+Our confusion was about whether we should continue eating ____ not and if so, how?

-Only later did we recognize the connection and understand ____ we should continue eating, but not with our hands but with a fork or a spoon.
+Only later did we recognize the connection and understand that we should ____ eating, but not with our hands but with a fork or a spoon.

 25년 10월 고1 모의고사 영어 38번

-Ants, bees, and termites put humanity to shame on many ____ of sociality.
+Ants, bees, and termites put humanity to shame on ____ metrics of sociality.

-A wide variety of relatives live ____ with perfectly harmonious behavior and collectively care for their young.
+A wide variety ____ relatives live together with perfectly harmonious behavior and collectively care for their young.

-But ____ insect colonies are impressively social places, it’s not our kind of social life.
+But while insect colonies are impressively social places, it’s not our kind of ____ life.

-____ always build hexagonal hives, ants march in lines, and termites move in zigzag formations.
+Bees always build hexagonal hives, ____ march in lines, and termites move in zigzag formations.

-These patterns recur predictably because they are tightly programmed ____ and propelled pheromonally.
+These patterns recur predictably because they are ____ programmed genetically and propelled pheromonally.

-We humans are more free, less tightly programmed genetically, so our social patterns can ____ more diverse and dynamic.
+____ humans are more free, less tightly programmed genetically, so our social patterns can be more diverse and dynamic.

-Every group dances a ____ different dance, and these choreographies change across generations.
+Every group ____ a slightly different dance, and these choreographies change across generations.

-We still think and act in ways that are in harmony with others around us, but it is ____ patterns that are more shaped by nurture, not just nature.
+____ still think and act in ways that are in harmony with others around us, but it is through patterns that are more shaped by nurture, not just nature.

 25년 10월 고1 모의고사 영어 39번

-Those who purchase the goods of a company are ____ customers.
-Individuals who purchase goods for personal use are called consumers: beings who consume.
+Those who purchase the goods of a company are called customers. ____ who purchase goods for personal use are called consumers: beings who consume.

-Therefore, companies have invented multiple ways to ensure that their customers consume the produced items in larger and larger quantities and ____ and more frequently.
+____ companies have invented multiple ways to ensure that their customers consume the produced items in larger and larger quantities and more and more frequently.

-Those who sell food have an easy time, for food is literally consumed, so there ____ always a need to purchase new food.
+Those who sell food ____ an easy time, for food is literally consumed, so there is always a need to purchase new food.

-But with more permanent things, companies ____ invent reasons for their customers to continue to consume them.
+But with more permanent ____ companies must invent reasons for their customers to continue to consume them.

-One approach ____ to make the stuff that people already have outdated by convincing them that it is no longer fashionable.
+One approach is to make the ____ that people already have outdated by convincing them that it is no longer fashionable.

-____ entire fashion industry is built to convince people that fashion matters, so they must purchase new clothing, even though the old is still perfectly functionable.
+The entire fashion industry is built to convince people that fashion matters, so they must purchase new clothing, even though the old ____ still perfectly functionable.

-Fashion today extends to far more things than clothes: automobiles, mobile phones, computers ― the list is extended indefinitely, limited only by the ____ of the creative minds of the marketing divisions of companies.
+Fashion today extends ____ far more things than clothes: automobiles, mobile phones, computers ― the list is extended indefinitely, limited only by the limits of the creative minds of the marketing divisions of companies.

 25년 10월 고1 모의고사 영어 40번

-Kivetz, Urminsky, and Zheng partnered with a café to test the motivating effect of illusory progress in an ____
+Kivetz, Urminsky, and Zheng partnered with a café to test the motivating effect ____ illusory progress in an experiment.

 Customers received a reward card that offered one free coffee after they’d ____ ten.

-While half of the customers received a card with ten open slots, the other half got a card ____ twelve open slots.
+While half of the customers received a card with ten open slots, the other ____ got a card with twelve open slots.

-Yet the twelveslot card had two preexisting “bonus” stamps, so, strictly speaking, these were ____ reward programs.
+Yet the twelveslot card had ____ preexisting “bonus” stamps, so, strictly speaking, these were identical reward programs.

-Every ____ who got a card needed to make ten coffee purchases (and collect ten stamps) to get their free coffee.
+Every customer who got a card needed to make ten coffee purchases (and collect ten stamps) to get their free ____

-But the appeal of the ____ stamps was high.
+But the ____ of the free stamps was high.

-People who thought they’d gotten a head start came back to the café more often, filling in their reward card more quickly than ____ others.
+People who thought they’d gotten a head start came back to the café more often, ____ in their reward card more quickly than the others.

-When the card came with two out of twelve slots already filled, it felt to ____ like they were already 16 percent finished with the goal before they’d even started.
+When the card came with two out of twelve slots already filled, it felt to customers like they ____ already 16 percent finished with the goal before they’d even started.

 25년 10월 고1 모의고사 영어 41번

-Creativity ____ the ability to generate novel and valuable ideas.
+Creativity is the ability to generate ____ and valuable ideas.

-____ involves divergent thinking, imagination, and a willingness to experiment and take risks.
+It involves divergent thinking, ____ and a willingness to experiment and take risks.

-While AI can be ____ powerful tool for creative efforts, it also carries the risk of limiting originality and innovation.
+While AI can be a powerful tool for creative efforts, it also carries ____ risk of limiting originality and innovation.

-AI algorithms are trained on existing datasets, often identifying patterns ____ trends in past creations.
+AI algorithms are ____ on existing datasets, often identifying patterns and trends in past creations.

-While this can be useful for generating new content in similar styles or formats, it can also ____ to derivative works that lack genuine originality.
+While this can be useful for generating new content in similar styles or formats, it can also lead ____ derivative works that lack genuine originality.

-Moreover, the ease with which AI can generate content can ____ the kind of struggle and experimentation that often leads to breakthroughs.
+Moreover, the ease with which AI can generate content can discourage the kind of struggle ____ experimentation that often leads to breakthroughs.

-The creative process is often messy and repetitive, involving ____ failures and setbacks.
+The ____ process is often messy and repetitive, involving numerous failures and setbacks.

-It ____ through these challenges that we refine our skills, develop our unique perspectives, and push the boundaries of what is possible.
+It is through these challenges that we refine our skills, develop our unique perspectives, and ____ the boundaries of what is possible.

-If AI provides instant solutions, it can bypass this essential process of learning through trial and error, ultimately inhibiting the ____ of true creative talent.
+If AI provides instant solutions, it can bypass ____ essential process of learning through trial and error, ultimately inhibiting the development of true creative talent.

 2024 6월 고1 모고 단어 테스트